Why Some Trees Fail Days After a Storm Instead of During It

 - Is there fresh trunk damage?

-- Did bark peel or separate after the storm?
+- Did bark peel or separate?

 - Are there signs of decay near the base?